unlock-protocol/docs/developers/smart-contracts/README.md

 # Smart Contracts

-The unlock-protocol, at it's core, is enabled by 2 primary ethereum smart contracts.
+The Unlock Protocol, at it's core, is enabled by 2 primary ethereum smart contracts.

 ## **Unlock**